crillab/metrics/docs/wallet.md

 By default the different methods inside `DEFAULT_SCORE_METHODS` will be applied on each observation:

 - `optimality` is equal to 1 if the optimality is found/proved or 0
-- `dominance`is equal to 1 if the current bound is equal to the best one for this input
+- `dominance` is equal to 1 if the current bound is equal to the best one for this input
-- `norm_bound` is the normalization of the current bound, base on min and max values found for this input at the current time
+- `norm_bound` is the normalization of the current bound, based on min and max values found for this input at the current time
 - `borda` is based on the Borda voting method by rating each solver for a given input; "Complete Scoring Procedure" in this [page](https://www.minizinc.org/challenge2020/rules2020.html)

-The advanced user could give its own function following this schema:
+The advanced user could give its function following this schema:

 ```python
 def dominance_score(x, min_b, max_b, df):